isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     void f4(const int& x);     // bad: overhead on access in f4()

-For advanced uses (only), where you really need to optimize for rvalues passed to "input-only" parameters:
+For advanced uses (only), where you really need to optimize for rvalues passed to “input-only” parameters:

 * If the function is going to unconditionally move from the argument, take it by `&&`.
 See [F.18](#Rf-consume).
 * If the function is going to keep a copy of the argument, in addition to passing by `const&` (for lvalues), add an overload that passes the parameter by `&&` (for rvalues) and in the body `std::move`s it to its destination.
-Essentially this overloads a "consume"; see [F.18](#Rf-consume).
+Essentially this overloads a “consume”; see [F.18](#Rf-consume).
-* In special cases, such as multiple "input + copy" parameters, consider using perfect forwarding.
+* In special cases, such as multiple “input + copy” parameters, consider using perfect forwarding.
 See [F.19](#Rf-forward).

 ##### Example